oliversalzburg/plantdb/packages/documentation/docs/tutorial/playground.md

 Or "Playground" for short, is an example application of a plant care app that could be built on top of PlantDB data.

+The Playground runs entirely in your browser and does not send any data anywhere.

 [Visit the PlantDB Playground](/plantdb/playground/){ .md-button }

 ## Introduction